 Montenegro Tax System

 Summary: Montenegro is one of Europe’s competitive countries, with progressive but low rates.
-Corporate tax is 9-12-15% by profit; salary income tax 0-9-15%; VAT 21% (reduced 7%).
+Corporate tax is 9-12-15% by profit; salary income tax 0-9-15%; VAT 21% (reduced 15% and 7%).
 There is a double-taxation treaty with Türkiye.
 This guide summarizes the main lines plainly.

 Contents